GaiaNet-AI/docs/docs/user-guide/apps/translation-agent.md

+## Translate

-## Run the python translation script:
+Run the python translation script as follows.

 ```
 cd examples